booktoshi/doginalsNR/README.md

 In order to inscribe, you will need to have access to a Dodgecoin RPC.
 For example:
 [https://getblock.io/](https://getblock.io/) provides a service to get access to an RPC.
 You will need that for the configuration.
+Or you will need to install your own node.

 ## Setup